denisenkom/go-mssqldb/README.md

 * Supports query notifications
 * Supports Kerberos Authentication
 * Pluggable Dialer implementations through `msdsn.ProtocolParsers` and `msdsn.ProtocolDialers`
-* A `namedpipe` package to support connections using named pipes on Windows
+* A `namedpipe` package to support connections using named pipes (np:) on Windows
+* A `sharedmemory` package to support connections using shared memory (lpc:) on Windows

 ## Tests